Caring for the natural environment

 We have adopted best practice methods, such as the ‘Natural Capital’ approach, so we can make sure our decisions can create the most benefit and value.
 National Grid developed a bespoke Natural Capital Tool that utilised 3rd party data to provide indicative financial values associated to the provision of ecosystem services.
 These help us place a value on the benefit and services our natural assets provide, taking into consideration the surrounding environment.
 Recognising the value of our natural assets is helping us to identify and focus on managing them in ways that deliver the greatest value to us and our stakeholders

 To minimise the impact of our construction projects we are driving net gain in environmental value (including biodiversity) and striving for more than 10% where possible.

 We have partnerships with specialist environmental organisations who helps us to shape new ways of managing our natural assets on a local scale, the benefits of which go beyond ecosystems, positively affecting local communities and our own staff.
 Using a partnership approach at a local level will ensure that sustainability strategies are in line with local and regional development/conservation priorities.

 We have supported a network of Environmental Education Centres for over 25 years, all of which are located on non-operational land adjacent to four electricity substations: Bishops Wood, Iver, Skelton Grange and West Boldon.
 The centres are managed by non-governmental organisations as part of long-term partnerships: Field Studies Council, Groundwork South, The Conservation Volunteers and Groundwork South Tyneside and Newcastle.

-Each ecosystem has an unique value with a range of benefits, called ‘natural capital values’ we calculate these values over 30 years, click here find out about our NCT:
+Each ecosystem has an unique value with a range of benefits, called ‘natural capital values’ we calculate these values over 30 years.

 National Grid’s Natural Capital Tool